sumnerevans/sumnerevans.com/content/posts/travel/2024-fosdem/waterloo/index.md

 Midi and take the regional train to Waterloo.

 The Waterloo train station is a bit of a walk from the city centre, but it was a nice town to walk through.
-My destination was the Wellington Museum.
-Located in the house which served as the headquarters of the Duke of Wellington during the battle.
+My destination was the Wellington Museum, located in the house which served as the headquarters of the Duke of Wellington during the battle.
 Across the street from the museum is a church.
 Inside there are many plaques commemorating various people who died during the battle.